superfly/docs/blueprints/resilient-apps-multiple-machines.html.md

 When apps or processes are running tools like cron that don't require local storage or accept external requests, it's common to run only one Machine.
 Since these Machines don't have services configured, they can't be automatically started and stopped by the Fly Proxy.
 To add redundancy against host failures for this kind of Machine, use a standby Machine; it stays stopped and ready to take over in case the original Machine becomes unavailable.

-Unlike the autostart/autostop feature, which starts Machines based on app traffic, a standby Machine watches the Machine it's paired to and starts only if that Machine becomes unavailable.
+Unlike Fly Proxy autostop/autostart, which starts Machines based on app traffic, a standby Machine watches the Machine it's paired to and starts only if that Machine becomes unavailable.
 Learn more about [standby Machines](https://fly.io/docs/reference/app-availability/#standby-machines-for-process-groups-without-services).

 ### You get a standby Machine on first deploy